aanujkhurana/fun-cli/README.md

 # View all your quotes
 life-clock --list-quotes

+# Reset to default quotes
+life-clock --reset-quotes
 ```

 Your quotes are stored in `~/.life-clock/quotes.json` and will be randomly displayed each time you run the tool.
+If you don't add any custom quotes, the tool will use its built-in collection of motivational quotes.

 ## 🤝 Contributing